-Enclosing Schedules, W-2s, IN K-1s, Etc.
+Enclosing Schedules, W-2s, Etc.

+Use only DOR-issued or DOR-permitted forms and schedules.
+Failure to use correct forms and schedules could result in disallowance of deductions or credits and will delay processing your return.
 You will find an enclosure sequence number in the upper right-hand corner of each schedule.
-Make sure to put your completed schedules in sequential order behind the IT-40PNR when assembling your tax return.
+Make sure to put your completed schedules in sequential order behind the IT-40 when assembling your tax return.
 Do not staple or paper clip your enclosures.
 If you have a schedule on which you've made no entry, do not enclose it unless you have completed information on the back of it.